 - HaagseHopjes: hard candy with a slight coffee and caramel flavor dating back to the 18th century

 - Kibbeling: battered chunks of fish, with a mayonnaise-based garlic sauce or tartar sauce

 - Seafood Croquettes: Crispy crumbed crusts and piping hot creamy fillings such as prawn, meat or chicken

 15. Eat out in The Hague: On the Beach

 As I am a huge beach and sea lover, I could have eaten breakfast, lunch and dinner (and high tea, midnight snacks by the way too…) at one of Scheveningen’s or Kijkduin’s countless beach bars.

-We went for a hearty breakfast at Suiderstrand Beach Bar and there couldn’t be a better way to start your day in The Hague.
+I went for a hearty breakfast at Suiderstrand and there couldn’t be a better way to start your day in The Hague.
 Fresh juices, fair portions and a large variety of choice.
-However the views on the pristine beach of Kijkduin will make it very hard to leave this place.
+However, the views on the pristine beach of Kijkduin will make it very hard to leave this place.

 Another cool Beach Bar at Kijkduin is Habana Beach.
-We visited on a Sunday afternoon and this place was on fire!
+I visited on a Sunday afternoon and this place was on fire!

-I hope some of these, admittedly very personal, highlights of my visit to The Hague and its seaside resorts Scheveningen and Kijkduin, could convince you to include The Hague in your travel plans.
+I hope that my Den Haag blog with these, admittedly very personal, highlights of my visit to The Hague and its seaside resorts Scheveningen and Kijkduin, could convince you to include The Hague in your travel plans.

-Have you been in The Hague?
+Have you been on a weekend in The Hague?
 Did you enjoy it?
 I would love to hear about the things you loved (or loved less) in the comment form.